kubevirt/user-guide/workloads/virtual-machines/virtualized-hardware-configuration.md

 ### Model

+**Note**: Be sure that node CPU model where you run a VM, has the same or higher CPU family.

+**Note**: If CPU model wasn't defined, the VM will have CPU model closest to one that used on the node where the VM is running.

 Setting the CPU model is possible via `spec.domain.cpu.model`.
 The following VM will have a CPU with the `Conroe` model:

 ```yaml